Mashua Tubers – Tropaeolum tuberosum

 Mashua Tubers – Tropaeolum tuberosum are a vigorous and edible tuberous rooted nasturtium.
 Mashua produces Tubers in abundance when earthed up.
 A species of flowering plant in the family Tropaeolaceae, grown in the Andes, particularly in Peru and Bolivia, and to a lesser extent in Ecuador as well as in Boyacá Department,Colombia, for its edible tubers, which are eaten cooked or roasted as a vegetable.
 It is a staple food source, especially to native Amerindian populations.
 Mashua is a herbaceous perennial climber growing to 2–4 m (7–13 ft) in height.
 It is related to garden nasturtiums, and is occasionally cultivated as an ornamental for its brightly colored tubular flowers that hummingbirds love.
 Mashua is disease free and is know to reduce plant pathogens like soil nematodes, and other feeding insects.
 Mashua also prevents weeds and is well suited for poly-culture with other edibles.
 Masua likes partial shade to half day sun.
 Mashua thrives in cooler climates and does not do well in hot summer locations.

-You will receive at least 3 mixed tubers:
+You will receive 3 mixed tubers:

 Colombian (tuberosum v. pilifera)